 - Statistical properties are not well understood.

-Maxent model handles overlapping feature well.
-Unlike the Naive Bayes model, there is no double counting of the probability.
+The Maxent model handles overlapping features well.
+Unlike the Naive Bayes model, there is no double-counting of the probability.
 Each probability has its unique entropy on which decision is made.
-This model does not make the assumptions based on abundance rather than take into the account of evidence of the current word, the previous word, and next word.
-To make it more robust, more features are added like part of speech tags and signature of current, previous and next word.
+This model does not make the assumptions based on abundance rather than take into account the evidence of the current word, the previous word, and the next word to make it more robust, more features are added, like part of speech tags and signature of the current, previous, and next word.

 The feature interacted in the following ways: